orbisgis/h2gis/docs/ST_GeometryN.md

 -- Answer: NULL

 SELECT ST_GeometryN('MULTIPOINT((0 0), (1 6), (2 2), (1 2))', 0);
 -- Answer: GEOMETRY index out of range.
-Must be between 1 and -- ST_NumGeometries.
+Must be between 1 and ST_NumGeometries
 ```

 ## See also